AlirezaNikpour/Resume/index.md

 Bachelor Software engineeringShahriar PNU

 ### Work Experience :
-+Mobile & Tablet work repair:
++ Mobile & Tablet work repair:
--Two years of shop experience in the field of professional mobile repairs and mobilesales.
+- Two years of shop experience in the field of professional mobile repairs and mobilesales.
--Has a valid international technical degree in mobile phone repair.
+- Has a valid international technical degree in mobile phone repair.
--Fluent in searching and typing fast.
+- Fluent in searching and typing fast.
--Familiarity with the field of repairing and replacing computer and lip components.
+- Familiarity with the field of repairing and replacing computer and lip components.
-+Other:
++ Other:
--Familiarity with different types of Word, Exel , Power Point and other applications.
+- Familiarity with different types of Word, Exel , Power Point and other applications.

 ---
 ### Training Courses :
-+Mobile Repairs:
++ Mobile Repairs:
--Professional technical organizationIran
+- Professional technical organizationIran

 ---
 ### Language :
-+Persian (100%)
++ Persian (100%)
-+English (90%)
++ English (90%)
-+Deusch (50%)
++ Deusch (50%)

 ---
 ### Software Skills: